No Excuses (Alice in Chains song): Music video

 The music video for "No Excuses" was released in 1994 and was directed by Matt Mahurin, who had previously directed the "Angry Chair" music video for the band.
 Layne Staley and Jerry Cantrell are the only band members to be featured in the video.
 It also features actor Max Perlich.
 The video is available on the home video release Music Bank: The Videos (1999).

 Live performances

-Alice in Chains performed the song for the first time at the Hollywood Palladium during a benefit concert for Norwood Fisher of Fishbone on January 7, 1994.

 The band performed an acoustic version of "No Excuses" for its appearance on MTV Unplugged in 1996, and the song was included on the Unplugged live album and home video release.
 This was the last time the band performed the song with Staley.

 Guitarist Jerry Cantrell also performed the song during his 1998 Boggy Depot solo tour.